AGMs

 Standard AGM questions for chair preparation

-What did the proxy advisers do?
+What did the proxy advisers do when pre-AGM disclosure?

 AGM transcript request